Furnace Repair Checklist

 - Change the batteries if the display is empty.
 If the digital display is jumbled, the thermostat could need to be changed.

 - Ensure the control is set to “heat” rather than “off” or “cool.”

 - Make sure the program is showing the correct day and time and is scheduled to “run.”
 If you’re having a hard time turning off the program, adjust the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will cause the furnace to ignite if thermostat scheduling is an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees above the temperature of the room.

 If your heating hasn’t started within a few minutes, make certain that it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heater might not have power.

 If you have a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Refer to the manufacturer’s website for support.
 If you aren’t able to get your Wi-Fi thermostat to function, call us at 662-281-1231 for heating and cooling service.

 Next, check if your breaker and furnace switch are on.

 - Locate your main electrical panel.
 If you have no idea where it is, keep an eye out for a metallic metal box in your basement, garage or closet.